askui/askui/docs/docs/api/01-API/table-of-contents.md

                     <summary>click()  <span class="theme-doc-version-badge badge badge--success">production</span> </summary>
 <md-block>

-Clicks on the filtered element.
+Mouse left-clicks/taps on the filtered element by moving the mouse cursor to the filtered element first.

+If you need a simple mouseleftclick/tap only, use `mouseLeftClick`.

 **Example:**
 ```typescript